hellobloom/bloom-vault/README.md

 #### to use a self signed cert for external postgres db

-copy the ca.crt to ./pg_ca.crt then
+copy the root cert to ./pg_ca.crt then

 ```
 docker-compose -f docker-compose.yml -f docker-pg-ssl.yml up --build